-Title IX, Education Amendments of 1972; Title 5, Sections 59320 et seg.;
+Title 5, Sections 59320 et seq.;

 Title VII of the Civil Rights Act of 1964, 42 U.S.C.A.
 Section 2000e

 NOTE: This procedure is legally required.

 The District is committed to providing an academic and work environment free of unlawful harassment.
 This procedure defines sexual harassment and other forms of harassment on campus.
 The procedure for the investigation and resolution of complaints of harassment by or against any staff or faculty member or student within the District is set forth in AP 3435.